Electrode-iOS/ELWebService/README.md

 ELWebService simplifies interaction with HTTP web services by providing a concise API for encoding `NSURLRequest` objects and processing the resulting `NSURLResponse` object.
 Designed as a lightweight utility for communicating with web services, ELWebService is not intended to be a fully-featured networking library.
 By default ELWebService uses the shared `NSURLSession` instance to create data tasks but can be configured to work with any `NSURLSession` instance using a [protocol](#sessiondatataskdatasource).

-See the [ELWebService Programming Guide](/docs/ELWebService-Programming-Guide.md) for more information.
+See the [Programming Guide](/docs/Programming-Guide.md) for more information.

 ## Requirements